 Sirens

 Monstrous cranes and prehistoric flying reptiles dominate an inhospitable seaport.
-Only a lonesome angler is tolerated there as a human being.
-He becomes a witness to an eccentric idyll between a cabin boy and a mermaid.
+A lonely angler witnesses a strange idyll between a cabin boy and a mermaid.
 Dream or reality?

 Glaring sirens herald Sirens, the fifth work of painter and animation pioneer Raoul Servais.
-A stark contrast with the sweet voiced mermaid, the actual siren of the story.
+A stark contrast with the sweet-voiced mermaid, the actual siren of the story.
 The mood for the surreal, mechanically controlled harbour city, the backdrop of the story, is set.
-Perhaps it is Ostend, birth town of Servais, perhaps it is every other small, beaten up harbour town anywhere else in the world.
+Perhaps it is Ostend, the birth town of Servais; perhaps it is every other small, beaten-up harbour town anywhere else in the world.

 Suddenly, the sound of dreamy flutes catches his ear.
 The fisherman is witness to a wonderful scene.
-The blood red backdrop shifts to a seemingly moonlit blue.
-This is how Servais introduces an explicitly other alternate world where, just like in his Golden Palm awarded Harpya (1979), a hybrid mythical creature enchants her opponent.
+The blood-red backdrop shifts to a seemingly moonlit blue.
+This is how Servais introduces an explicitly another alternate world where, just like in his Golden Palm awarded Harpya (1979), a hybrid mythical creature enchants her opponent.
 A cabin boy, consciously rendered in soft contours, plays the flute to resurrect his loved one.
 According to legends, the stunning yet evil siren lures the cabin boy to the bottom of the sea.
 This is not the case here, however.
 She supplies wind in the ship’s sails and offers a way out of the hellish town.
-The mechanical vultures, guarding the city, are alarmed.
-The sky turns red once more, a highly suspenseful arch follows until the mermaid is captured by a crane and later falls to her death.
-A new type of vulture presents itself: an army of police officers, investigators, photographers and coroners rush to the scene.
+The mechanical vultures guarding the city are alarmed.
+The sky turns red once more, and a highly suspenseful arch follows until the mermaid is captured by a crane and later falls to her death.
+A new type of vulture presents itself: an army of police officers, investigators, photographers, and coroners rush to the scene.

 This central scene exemplifies Servais mastery.
-The rhythmic game of shapes appears natural and spontaneous, but be mindful: even the smallest movement in animated film is a conscious choice.
+The rhythmic game of shapes appears natural and spontaneous, but be mindful: even the smallest movement in an animated film is a conscious choice.
 Almost every frame is part of an inventive transformation.
-The black clothed, skeleton-like men merge and form into one entity.
-This theme of uniformity was present in Servais’ previous animated film, Chromophobia (1966), where soldiers formed one immobile front, and reappears once more in To Speak or Not to Speak (1970).
+The black-clothed, skeleton-like men merge and form into one entity.
+This theme of uniformity was present in Servais’ previous animated film, Chromophobia (1966), where soldiers formed one immobile front and reappear once more in To Speak or Not to Speak (1970).

 In Sirens, Servais adamantly opts for magic as an antidote to a mechanised society.
 The backdrop shifts to blue once more.
 The moon casts a magical light on the pair that ascend to heaven.
 Is there anything more beautiful than love?